ericsonga/TeacherCSP/_sources/CSPIntroDecisions/complex.rst

          print ("condition true")
      print ("All done")

-A common use of ``or`` is to check if either of two conditions are true.
+A common use of ``or`` is to check if either one of two conditions are true.
 For example, a parent has told a teen that she can go out if she has cleaned her room or finished her homework.
 If either of these is true she can go out.
 In Python a value of ``0`` means false and any non-zero value is true, but ``1`` is often used for true.

 .. activecode:: Example_With_Or
   :tour_1: "Structural Tour"; 1: and2-line1; 2: and2-line2; 3-4: and2-line3-4; 5: and2-line5;